-Low Carb Chocolate Truffle Creme Brulee is rich, chocolatey and decadent!
+Low Carb Chocolate Truffle Creme Brulee is rich, chocolaty and decadent!
 No one would believe that this dessert is low carb and low in sugar.
 It’s outstanding.

 Oh, BOY!
 You’re going to love me for this Low Carb Chocolate Truffle Creme Brulee recipe.
 I think it’s the perfect dessert for Valentine’s Day.
 It’s rich and silky just like a chocolate truffle but in custard form.
 I have worked on 4 creme brulee recipes over the past few weeks, like the Sugar Free Coffee Creme Brulee I posted last week, and they’ve all been great.
 This recipe, however, is really special.